This post may contain affiliate links. Please read my disclosure policy for more details.

 Instructions

 - Heat the olive oil in a large Dutch oven or heavy-based pot over medium heat.
-Once the oil is shimmering, add the diced onion, garlic, and cook until the onion has softened, about 5 minutes.
+Once the oil is shimmering, add the diced onion and garlic, and cook until the onion has softened, about 5 minutes.

 - Add the chickpeas, the cubed potato, and the tomato paste, and the rosemary sprig.
 Stir to coat in flavor, about 1 minute.

-- Then add vegetable broth or hot water, salt, pepper (1 tsp of salt is fine if you use water or low-sodium broth.
-But if you use regular broth, it's important to adjust the seasoning at the end and not at the beginning, see notes below).
+- Then add vegetable broth or hot water, salt, and pepper (1 tsp of salt is fine if you use water or low-sodium broth.
+But if you use regular broth, it's important to adjust the seasoning at the end rather than at the beginning; see notes below).

-- Raise the heat and bring the mixture to a boil, then cover the pot, reduce heat and cook for 10 minutes until the potatoes are soft.
+- Raise the heat and bring the mixture to a boil, then cover the pot, reduce the heat, and cook for 10 minutes until the potatoes are soft.

-- Turn the heat off, remove the rosemary, and with an immersion blender puree only part of the chickpeas.
-Alternatively, smash chickpeas and potatoes with the back of a spoon or a potato masher.
-Be careful, the liquid is still hot.
+- Turn the heat off, remove the rosemary, and puree only part of the chickpeas with an immersion blender.
+Alternatively, smash the chickpeas and potatoes with the back of a spoon or a potato masher.
+Be careful; the liquid is still hot.

 - Turn the heat on, bring to a light boil, and add the dried pasta.